sajjadAtlas/riscv_processor/README.md

 This project is a pipelined RISCV-V processor implementing the 32-bit instruction set.
 It's meant as an exercise for learning verilog as well as processor design and generally computer architecture.
-It's definitely a work in progress, it needs to be tested a lot more for bugs.
-I want to add branch prediction as well, that would be cool to implement.
+It's definitely a work in progress, ; I want to add branch prediction for example, that would be cool to implement.
 I need to test the branching/jump instructions a bit more.